GAM-team/GAM/docs/Classroom-Courses.md

 * `showcreatoremails` - Display course work creator email; requires an additional API call per course work.
 * `showtopicnames` - Display topic names; requires and additional API call per course.
 * `fields <CourseWorkFieldNameList>` - Select specific fields to display.

+By default, when course work is assigned to individual students, the student IDs are displayed in multiple indexed columns.
+Use options `showstudentsaslist [<Boolean>]` and `delimiter <Character>` to display the student IDs is a single column as a delimited list.

 By default, Gam displays the information as columns of fields; the following option causes the output to be in JSON format,
 * `formatjson` - Display the fields in JSON format.